prabhusarath/LinkStateAlgo/README.md

 # LinkStateAlgo
 Dijkstra's Algorithm written in java.

-With Input as Any File Location with Network Cost (Example is Added).
+With Input as Any File Location with Network Cost.

 Input file containing the network information will be loaded, Shortest path is calculated from the router , Implemented code finds out all those possibilities for a given network and will display only last calculated path for the connection table interfaces and then finds out the optimal path between two selected routers (source and destination nodes) .